SAMO: SAMO© graffiti

-Although Basquiat was to say there was "no ambition" in the work at all, it is striking to see the places the SAMO graffiti were targeted: around the SoHo galleries, and even up at the School of Visual Arts.
+Although Basquiat was to say there was "no ambition" in the work at all, it was very striking for many people to see the places the SAMO graffiti was targeted: around the SoHo galleries and even at the School of Visual Arts.
 Glenn O'Brien notes that "Ninety percent of SAMO graffiti was executed in the heart of the art neighborhood.
 He kind of stuck to SoHo ...
 So that it was sort of advertising for himself."

 In April 1979, Basquiat attended the Canal Zone Party hosted by Michael Holman and he revealed himself as SAMO.

 In 1979, Basquiat began appearing on Glenn O'Brien's underground cable TV talk show TV Party, where he was introduced as the person behind SAMO.

 In early 1980, Basquiat had a falling out with Diaz and soon began to focus on his painting career.
 Basquiat said, "I wrote SAMO IS DEAD all over the place.
 And I started painting."
 Keith Haring held a mock wake for SAMO at Club 57.

 For the movie Downtown 81 (2000), Basquiat was filmed in streets of the Lower East Side recreating much of his SAMO graffiti.
 These include: